OLD ORIENTAL CARPET

 The young Berber lady wearing a very similar shawl was attending a "date festival" in the southern town of Erfourd.
 In these festivals men and women meet over a few days in the hope of finding a husband/wife.
 Best clothes are worn.
 These festivals are held once a year in many of the Berber areas of rural Morocco.
 The one in Ilmilchil in the Middle Atlas is the largest.
 The photo appears in the very useful book "Arts and Crafts of Morocco", by American author James E. Jereb.

-HEAD COVER FROM UZBEKISTAN FOR SMALL CHILD which is lightly padded and a snug fit to protect from the cold.
+HEAD COVER FROM UZBEKISTAN FOR A SMALL CHILD which is lightly padded and a snug fit to protect from the cold.
 The cotton hat is decorated with strips of typical Uzbek embroidery.
 Reference 2802.
 Size approximately 23 cms., or 9 inches high.
-Euros 40.
+Euros 15.

 THE TOP AND EDGES OF THE HAT are decorated with Uzbek embroidery.